-Instead of seeking the solutions right in front of them, hiring managers venture around the globe, looking for magic bullets to solve their problems.
+Instead of seeking the solutions right in front of them, hiring managers venture around the globe for skilled migrants, looking for magic bullets to solve their problems.
 In speaking to the above point, external hires are brought on board 18% more often than current employees are internally promoted.
 Understandably, employers are interested in external talent for the outside perspective and more worldly expertise.
 However, failing to look within means you’re missing out on a long list of benefits while contributing to many pitfalls.

 The Pitfalls of a One-Dimensional External Hiring Approach